openvinotoolkit/openvino/docs/ops/movement/Slice_8.md

   Value cannot be `0`, negative value indicates slicing backwards. **Required.**

 * **5**: `axes` - 1D tensor of type *T_AXIS*.
-  Optional 1D tensor indicating to which dimensions apply the values in `start` and `stop`.
+  Optional 1D tensor indicating which dimensions the values in `start` and `stop` apply to.
   Negative value means counting dimensions from the end.
 The range is `[-r, r - 1]`, where `r` is the rank of the `data` input tensor.
   Values are required to be unique.
-If a particular axis is unspecified, it is considered as a whole dimension.
+If a particular axis is unspecified, it will be output in full and not sliced.
   Default value: `[0, 1, 2, ..., start.shape[0] - 1]`. **Optional.**

 Number of elements in `start`, `stop`, `step`, and `axes` inputs are required to be equal.